09/28/2017 Update: This is an old post. I have since switched to a different brand of toilet paper.

 Eureka!
 One more plastic problem solved!
 I’ve been leaning towards Seventh Generation individually wrapped 2-ply rolls of toilet paper because they are not only plastic-free, but they also contain the highest percentage of post-consumer recycled content I’ve been able to find.
-The drawback was that this toilet paper is more expensive per roll than the Quilted Northern that we’d been flushing away for years. $1.35 per roll at Rainbow Grocery and .99 per roll at Berkeley Bowl.
+The drawback was that this toilet paper, sold by the individual roll, is more expensive per roll than the Quilted Northern that we’d been flushing away for years.

 I had considered Marcal individually wrapped, 100% recycled toilet paper.
-Staples sells an 80-roll case for $59.99 (.75 per roll.)
 But then I visited Marcal’s website and saw the ad for their “innovative polycase,” which translates as “plastic wrap!”
 Ugh.
 If I bought this toilet paper in a store as separate rolls, I’d never know it had been packaged in plastic before being delivered to the store.
 But now I had seen the plastic, so I just couldn’t buy it.

 (12/21/09 Note: Apparently, the Marcal site has been updated with no mention of the polycase or any other form of packaging.
 It might be worth a call to find out if they are still shipping their toilet paper encased in plastic.)